julelang/manual/src/std/encoding-csv.md

 If this is called with an out-of-bounds index, it panics.

 `fn ReadAll(mut self)!: (records: [][]str)`\
 Reads all the remaining records from r.
 Each record is a slice of fields.
-Exception can be CsvError or ParseError, and forwards reader errors.
+Exception can be Error or ParseError, and forwards reader errors.

 ---